abdo11hafez/Mini-RTOS/README.md

 - **Other Specifications:**
-    - Context Switching Operation is Done through a Pended Service Call Exception (PendSV) Configured as the lowest Prtority Excption to insure that there is no higher priority exceptions(OS Services) are Pending.
+    - Context Switching Operation is Done through a Pended Service Call Exception (PendSV) Configured as the lowest Priority Exception to insure that there is no higher priority exceptions (OS Services) are Pending.

     - Shared Resourcs Protection Objects(Semaphores, Mutexes and Message Queues) Are Timer Supported, Allowing the Task to Wait for a certain amount of SysTick Timer Ticks in case of the Semaphore or Mutex not available for Acquiring